dmkravch/beautiful-jekyll/_posts/2019-04-18-ccie-collab-v2-success.md

 ## Lab exams
 For the Lab part of the exam, as obvious it could be, you need to have your own **Lab Setup**, where you could practice, repeat and verify the technology.
 I will discuss later on how my lab looked liked.

 As for the Training companies out there, I would highly recommend collabcert.com, specifically for the Lab part.
-I was using their video and workbook offers, and convinced that it was integral part of my success.
+I was using their video and workbook offers, and I'm convinced that it was an integral part of my success.

-And for there are some really awesome component specific sources, that were right to the point and helped me in understanding CMS and CUBEs better:
+And below there are some really awesome component specific sources, that were right to the point and helped me in understanding CMS and CUBEs better:
 * [CMS Lab](https://cmslab.ciscolive.com/)
 * [CUBE lab](http://siplab.ciscolive.com/)

 # Lab setup

 ## Topology
-I was lucky and we got hold of two BE6000 servers (based on UCS C220 M4S).
-And we also doubled their RAM (for future expansions and testing).
+Our team was lucky and got two BE6000 servers (based on UCS C220 M4S).
+The RAM was doubled (for future expansions and testing).

 You can find some sample logical topologies on the Internet, so let me offer you the one that I was using for preparations: